ThienBao3617/AdvancedC-Cpp/README.md

     //text       data        bss        dec        hex    filename
     //960        248         16       1224        4c8    memory-layout

-**4. Let us initialize the static variable which will then be stored in the Data Segment.**
+**4. Let initialize the static variable which will then be stored in the Data Segment.**

     #include <stdio.h>